braze-inc/braze-docs/_docs/_hidden/private_betas/campaign_data_retention.md

 Campaign interaction data refers to how a user interacts with a campaign they received (for example, when a user opens campaign A or a user receives variant A).
 This data can be accessed for retargeting the moment you need it.

 {% alert important %}
-Starting early 2024, unused campaign interaction data will be automatically archived for all customers according to the process outlined here. <br><br>This process will extend to Canvas interaction data in the future.
+Starting early 2024, campaign interaction data will be available according to the process outlined here.<br><br>This process will extend to Canvas interaction data in the future.
 {% endalert %}

 Campaigns that use retargeting filters that are retargeting by tag are not exempt from expiration.
 Retargeting filters that are retargeting by tag include: